ViLinh27/vilinh27-rooms/README.md

 useRef is gonna reference the DOM and pass that to the custom hook.

 ### mapping the journal data correctly and getting the hover image to work?

+I had inconsistencies in how i named things.
+The journalType field was differnet from the prop JournalName in the journalBook component, so I had to rename everything consistently into journalType.

+For the hover effect, it was easier to use the custom hook I already had with useRef instead of useState.
+I had the isHovering always set to false, the hook changes the state depending on what user does.

+### linking the approporiate components to the right journal path

+I forgot to add the new paths to the Route in App.js so I couldn't connect the journal path property in JournalBook to the right compnents and the right data path before I did that.